tomdionysus/foaas/README.md

 ## Adding new operations

-To add a new FOAAS operation:
+To add a new istrumpstillpresident operation:

 1. Fork into your account
 2. Branch into a feature branch `feature/your_operation`